Before fishing PAA waters we recommend that you please check: Penrith Anglers Safety notes for members and their guests

 There is a bag limit of 2 fish per day in total, except on the Rivers Petteril , Leith and Lyvennet which are catch and release only.

-Early season - wet fly or nymphs are the most productive methods, although a good hatch of large dark olives can bring fish up in the coldest of weather.
+Early season - wet fly or nymphs are the most productive methods, although a good hatch of Large Dark Olives or March Browns can bring fish up in the coldest of weather.